ewardq/ewardq/README.md

 ---

-Day by day I make an effort to learn more about Linux, Python, C++ and embedded software in general, so I've been documenting my progress and knowledge with the hope that my explanations may be useful to someone else (:
+Day by day I make an effort to learn more about Linux, Python, C++ and Cloud in general, so I've been documenting my progress and knowledge with the hope that my explanations may be useful to someone else (:

 Here are some of those resources: